 If you have multiple Git branches that have already been merged, you can delete them all at once instead of deleting them branch by branch.

-Note: If you would like to merge changes from another branch, you can use the git merge command.
+Note: If you want to merge changes from another branch, use the git merge command.
 This will take the changes from the other branch and integrate them into your current branch.

 To get all the branches that are merged in the remote repository, use this command: